 - Do NOT play on, or make forts or tunnels in roadside snow banks.

-7. Clear snow and ice from fire escapes, exit doors and other emergency exit points to allow for a safe exit in the event of a fire emergency.
+Clear snow and ice from fire escapes, exit doors and other emergency exit points to allow for a safe exit in the event of an emergency.

 Another option is to create a shelf in the snow bank that provides the collector with easy access to your waste containers.
 Search "Winter Waste Placement" at www.YouTube.com/TheCityofKingston for examples.